The Best Ever Keto Buns

 Estimated reading time: 7 minutes

-Yes, you can make keto buns at home and they are just like the real deal and so easy to make.
+Yes, you can make keto buns at home, and they are just like the real deal and easy to make.

-It’s no secret that there are lots of carbs in bread and for those of you who are looking to cut the carbs there’s no reason why you can’t enjoy bread but without the guilt.
+It’s no secret that there are lots of carbs in bread, and for those of you who are looking to cut the carbs, there’s no reason why you can’t enjoy bread without the guilt.

-With the ketogenic diet, the idea is to keep your body in a state of Ketosis which helps you lose weight as your body feeds off of the fat you already have.
+With the ketogenic diet, the idea is to keep your body in a state of Ketosis, which helps you lose weight as your body feeds off the fat you already have.

-We’ve been to a few low-carb, keto lifestyle shows in and around the Toronto area and it’s amazing how many Keto businesses there are popping up around Ontario.
+We’ve been to a few low-carb, keto lifestyle shows in and around the Toronto area, and it’s incredible how many Keto businesses there are popping up around Ontario.

 Keto Grocery Savings

-What I found interesting was that people will buy their products and pay the high price that comes along with it.
+What I found interesting was that people would buy their products and pay the high price that comes along with it.

-What we also noticed is that anyone can make comparable products at home because we do it ourselves without much effort.
+We also noticed that anyone can make comparable products at home because we do it ourselves without much effort.

-Almost all ingredients that we have at home can be ordered online from Low-Carb Canada Grocery, Switch Grocery or even Amazon Canada.
+Almost all home ingredients can be ordered online from Low-Carb Canada Grocery, Switch Grocery, or Amazon Canada.